hynek/svcs/README.md

 *svcs* also doesn't check your types at runtime.

 It only forwards the type you have asked for to the type checker.
-If you don't use a type checker, that information is simply ignored without any runtime overhead.
+If you don't use a type checker, that information is ignored without any runtime overhead.
 <!-- end typing -->

 ---

-Please read the [*Why?*](https://svcs.hynek.me/en/latest/why.html) section of our documentation to learn more.
+Read on in [*Why?*](https://svcs.hynek.me/en/latest/why.html), if you find that intriguing!

 ## Project Links